EECS150/asic_labs_fa21/lab2/spec.md

 iii) Simulation waveforms showing correct output and the text printout of the simulation showing that the results are correct.

-iv) Since you can’t actually hack SDFs to fix hold, give your best guess at what would be inserted/removed from a gate-level implementation of this design that would accomplish your hold fix.
+iv) Since when designing in reality you can’t actually hack SDFs to fix hold, give your best guess at what would be inserted/removed from a gate-level implementation of this design that would accomplish your hold fix.